kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 Overlay networking mode is not compatible with dualstack networking on Windows.

 If kube-proxy is started with both overlay networking mode and dualstack networking enabled, a warning message will be added and ip address space with be downgraded to ipv4 only.
-This is existing behavior and has not caused and any reported issues.
+This is existing behavior and has not caused any reported issues.

 ### Risks and Mitigations